RossMdevs/EHReleases/README.md

 ## Installer Instructions:
 Open Installer

-Navigate to AppData\Local\ehdesktop

-Open EHDesktop
+Open EHDesktop from your Desktop!

  ## Building Locally -- Developers Only!